 Composition of SPGC Scope of Work 1.
 Members: 1.
-To discuss the issues recommended by the DPGCs (A) Conveners DPGC of all the disciplines, HSS and all the • centers academic malpractices and send its recommendations to (B) One PG and one Ph.D. student representative nominated by the Students Gymkhana(for 1 0 non-evaluation item only). appropriate revisions or modifications or 2.
+To discuss the issues recommended by the DPGCs (A) Conveners DPGC of all the covering the academic programs, PG and Ph.D. disciplines, HSS and all the curriculum and courses, academic indiscipline, centers academic malpractices and send its recommendations to (B) One PG and one Ph.D. student the Senate. representative nominated by 2.
+Based on the recommendations of the DPGC, and the Students Gymkhana(for assessment of the academic programs, suggest non-evaluation item only). appropriate revisions or modifications or 2.
 Convener: Nominated by the improvements to Senate.
 Senate 3.
 Discussing the revision of the PG and Ph.D. curriculum 3.
-Member Secretary: DR/AR based upon the recommendations of the DPGC and (Academics) ex-officio recommending same to the Senate. , , , , , 4.
-Discussion on the starting of new PG programs.
+Member Secretary: DR/AR based upon the recommendations of the DPGC and (Academics) ex-officio recommending same to the Senate.
+4. Discussion on the starting of new PG programs.
 5. Discussion on starting of new PG and Ph.D. courses and recommending same to the Senate.
 6. Cases of Early-termination of the PG and Ph.D. students keeping in view the recommendations of the concerned DPGC.
 7. Any other academic issue related to the PG and Ph.D. students.
-Students.

-\to be excused from those meetings or part of meeting in which certain academic performance issues of the students are to be discussed
+^{}to be excused from those meetings or part of meeting in which certain academic performance issues of the students are to be discussed